 Read about three specific ways we support our wider community below.

 As customers of Meridian Energy we are partnering with them to support the breeding and repopulation of the critically endangered Kakapo Bird – an endemic flightless, nocturnal parrot found only in a few remote places in NZ.
+We are gold sponsors of the Kakapo Recovery program led by the Department of Conservation.

 Workshops for parents are provided to our Kakapo Creek parents as well as our wider community.
 These workshops are professionally presented and based on evidence based attachment theory, neuroscience and developmental psychology.
 They are not only transformational, they are fun and engaging as well.